About the Bar Exam

 - Real Property

 For more information on the MBE, please visit the NCBE website.

 The raw scores from the written portion and the MBE portion of the examination will be converted to a scaled score.
 The maximum possible scaled score on each component of the test is 200 points.
 The MBE scaled score and the written scaled score are added together, resulting in a total combined scaled score or UBE score.
 An Applicant must receive a total combined scaled score of 270 to pass the Utah Bar Examination.
 Please see Rule 14-711 Grading and passing the Bar Examination for more information.

 A failing Applicant is entitled to examine his or her answers to the written portion of the examination.
 You may do so by sending a written request (email will suffice) to the Admissions Office with a $25 fee.
 The $25 fee may be paid by cash or check, or you may contact Admissions to request an online credit card payment.
 Please see Rule 14-714.

 Examinations shall be retained for not less than six months after the date that examination results have been announced.

 Applicants who wish to retake the Utah State Bar examination immediately following the failed exam must file a Reapplication with the necessary fees and documentation by the retake deadline.
 If it has been more than two years since the original application was filed, a complete Application must be completed instead of the Reapplication.

 The retake deadline will be approximately 3 weeks after the results are released.
 An exact date will be provided in the results letter.
 For Applicants who apply to retake a later exam, normal deadlines and late fees apply.

 The Utah State Bar does not endorse any provider of Bar review courses.

-Visit ExamSoft to learn more about system requirements.
+Visit ExamSoft to learn more about system requirements for laptops.
 Please be aware that smart phones and tablet devices (such as an iPad), cannot be used on the Bar examination.